 Net Property Income (NPI) = Revenue – Property Expenses

 The first metric we need to know when evaluating REITs is Net Property Income.
 This is the equivalent of gross profits for usual businesses.
-Just that in the cast of REITs, revenue will be derived from rental income from its portfolio of properties.
+Just that in the case of REITs, revenue will be derived from rental income from its portfolio of properties.

 Property expenses are typically made up of property management expenses, interest payments, property insurance, property tax, valuation fees, marketing expense, utility bills and depreciation and amortization of assets.